Teksta versija

 Transitional Provisions

-1) Law On Official Statistics (Latvijas Republikas Saeimas un Ministru Kabineta Ziņotājs, 1997, No. 24; 1999, No. 5; 2004, No. 8 and No. 21; 2006, No. 8; 2008, No. 1; 2009, No. 6);
+1) Official Statistics Law (Latvijas Republikas Saeimas un Ministru Kabineta Ziņotājs, 1997, No. 24; 1999, No. 5; 2004, No. 8 and No. 21; 2006, No. 8; 2008, No. 1; 2009, No. 6);

-2) Law On Population Census (Latvijas Republikas Saeimas un Ministru Kabineta Ziņotājs, 2000, No. 2; 2009, No. 20).
+2) Law on Population Census (Latvijas Republikas Saeimas un Ministru Kabineta Ziņotājs, 2000, No. 2; 2009, No. 20).

 1) Cabinet Regulation No. 922 of 6 November 2006, Regulations Regarding Approval of National Statistics Reports and Questionnaire Forms;